wisnuaji99/mb1313600022/README.md

 # Intro
 This repo is used to submit proposal for Final Project mobile computing course term 2020/2021.
+Please be carefull when you commit, to avoid unintended branching due to commit conflict among you.
+Always make a pull before committing.

 ## Submission Rules
 1. Student submit proposal in two places, here in this readme of your abstract and